-Research indicates that medication non-adherence leads to 125,000 preventable deaths each year and about \$300 billion in avoidable health care costs.
-Independence is bringing awareness to medication adherence by incorporating this program into QIPS.
-The goal of this program is to incentivize practices to promote medication adherence and to reduce both avoidable health care costs and pharmacy costs.
+Research indicates that medication non-adherence leads to 125,000 preventable deaths each year and about \$300 billion in avoidable health care costs.1 To increase awareness of the importance of medication adherence, Independence has incorporated the Pharmacy Cost Management program into QIPS.
+We will incentivize practices to promote medication adherence and to reduce avoidable health care and pharmacy costs.

-In addition to the QIPS program participation and eligibility requirements outlined on pages 2 - 4, the following practice and member eligibility requirements are specific to the Pharmacy Cost incentive:
+In addition to the QIPS program participation and eligibility requirements outlined on pages 2-4, the following practice and member eligibility requirements are specific to the Pharmacy Cost incentive: